Picture this. It’s the middle of a busy day, and you’re starving for lunch. But you forgot to pack anything for lunch.

 Tips For Ordering At Wendy’s

-When an emergency strikes, it’s always best to fuel up on something rather than nothing.
-Otherwise, you might run the risk of becoming calorie deficient early in the day and binge eating on something you shouldn’t eat later.
+We don’t recommend making fast food a daily or even weekly part of your ketogenic diet meal plan, but when an emergency strikes, it’s always best to fuel up on something low-carb rather than sugar.
+Otherwise, you might run the risk of binge eating on something you shouldn’t eat later.

 This is especially true when it comes to the ketogenic diet, which requires dietary fat to produce your ketones for energy.
 Without it, you could experience a real problem when it comes to both mental and physical energy levels.

-Wendy’s is also a pretty popular joint, so you’re more likely to find one when you need one.
+Wendy’s is also a pretty popular joint, so you’re more likely to find one near your location.
 We’ve put together a list of tips for ordering at Wendy’s the next time you find yourself hungry and in need of something quick.

 #1.
 Go with a burger